raviumadi/biosonar_responsivity/README.md

 ## Contact

-Drop by my personal website [biosonix.io](https://biosonix.io) and drop a message if you would like to collaborate or need assistance with the code and development.
+Drop by my personal website [biosonix.io](https://biosonix.io) and leave a message if you would like to collaborate or need assistance with the code and development.

 ---